Disabilities and Anti-Imperialism

 Disability in the Anti-Imperialist Movement

 The fact that people with disabilities will be treated better after we take down capitalism is obvious.
 Our stance on discrimination against people with disabilities in our society today is obvious.
-What is less obvious is the question of how we can incorporate people with disabilities into the anti-imperialist movement today, while we are so small and relatively weak compared to the enemy which surrounds us.
+What is less obvious is the question of how we can incorporate people with disabilities into the anti-imperialist movement today, while we are so small and relatively weak compared to the enemy that surrounds us.
 This is an ongoing question for revolutionaries, who are always pushing themselves to be stronger, better, and more productive.
 After all, there is an urgency to our work.

 Our militancy tends to be inherently ableist.
 With all the distractions and requirements of living in this bourgeois society, we have precious little time to devote to revolutionary work.
 We are always on the lookout for things and people that are holding us back and wasting our time, and we work diligently to weed these things and people from our lives and movement.
 Often when people aren't productive enough, due to mental or physical consequences of capitalism and national oppression, we can't do anything to help them — especially through the mail.
 No matter how sympathetic people are to our politics, and how much they want to contribute, we just don't have the resources to provide care that would help these folks give more to overthrowing imperialism.
 Often times all we can do is use these anecdotes to add fuel to our fire.